KirtiRamchandani/KirtiRamchandani/README.md

 ![Header](./assets/header.png)

 As a PenTester, I'm like a knight in shining armor, defending against malicious attacks.
 My skills as a professional eSports player are like a secret weapon, helping me outmaneuver and defeat my opponents.
 Just like a gardener tends to a garden, I enjoy contributing to the security of open-source projects.
-In 2019, I played the regional qualifiers of the World Cyber Games and soared to a 7th place finish in it, solidifying my spot among the top 32 players in the world.
+In 2019, I played in the regional qualifiers of the World Cyber Games and soared to a 7th-place finish, solidifying my spot among the top 32 players in the world.
 You can call me FaLcOn, just like how a falcon is known for its precision and agility.
-I'm also a practitioner of VA/PT, Competitive Programming and MUNning, like a multi-talented artist with many brushes in my toolbox.
-Currently, I'm focusing on fortifying the defenses of browsers and android devices.
+I'm also a practitioner of VA/PT, Competitive Programming, and MUNning, like a multi-talented artist with many brushes in my toolbox.
+Currently, I'm focusing on fortifying the defenses of browsers and Android devices.

 <br />
 <br />